Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 | Reflector | ~1% | Wait a full lunar cycle | Nothing defined |

-The other four types are all configured to receive something first — a sacral response, an invitation, an emotional wave, the moon.
+The other four types are all configured to receive something first: a sacral response, an invitation, an emotional wave, the moon.
 The Manifestor is configured to emit first.
+That single difference is why your whole decision and communication pattern runs in reverse of everyone around you.

 Why Informing Isn't Asking Permission

 Informing flips that loop.
-You tell people what you're going to do, when, and why it concerns them — before doing it.
+You tell people what you're going to do, when, and why it concerns them, before doing it.
 You are not negotiating.
-You are giving them five seconds of cognitive runway so their nervous system doesn't have to interpret your move as a threat.
+You are giving them a few seconds of cognitive runway so their nervous system doesn't have to interpret your move as a threat.

 Who Actually Needs to Be Informed